PalladioSimulator/Palladio-Bench-IntegrationTests/README.md

 Running maven script:
 - Install "m2e - Maven integration for Eclipse" under Help > install new software
-- Right click on pom.xml > Run as > Run Configurations > Create new Maven Build Configuration with goal "verify" (+Screenshots) > Run
+- Right click on pom.xml > Run as > Run Configurations > Create new Maven Build Configuration with goal "verify" (check Screenshots for details about errors) > Run
 - Check console for the results

 For more Help check the Community: https://www.eclipse.org/forums/index.php/f/281/